abcd567a/dump1090/README-json.md

    as a new track.
    * all: total tracks created
    * single_message: tracks consisting of only a single message.
 These are usually due to message decoding errors that produce a bad aircraft address.
+   * unreliable: tracks that were never marked as reliable.
+These are also usually due to message decoding errors.
  * messages: total number of messages accepted by dump1090 from any source
  * messages_by_df: an array of integers where entry N (0..31) is the total number of messages accepted with downlink format (DF) = N.
+ * adaptive: statistics on adaptive gain.
+Only present if adaptive gain is enabled
+   * gain_db: latest SDR gain (legacy; prefer to use `local.gain_db` instead)
+   * dynamic_range_limit_db: latest dynamic-range-controlled upper gain limit, dB
+   * gain_changes: number of gain changes made in this stats period
+   * loud_undecoded: number of undecodable loud probably-a-valid-message bursts seen
+   * loud_decoded: number of correctly decoded mesaages with a high signal level
+   * noise_dbfs: adaptive gain noise floor estimate, dBFS
+   * gain_seconds: object, keyed by integer gain step, values are an array of [floating point gain in dB, number of seconds spent at this gain setting]